No-fault divorce: Arguments for no-fault divorce

 Several studies have looked at the effect of no-fault divorce on divorce rates in the United States.
 The studies typically find an increase in the short-term rate but little long-term causal relationship.
 The most frequent explanation given is that the older laws were ineffective and not followed anyway, though there are some differing viewpoints.
 Economists Betsey Stevenson and Justin Wolfers, based on findings in their research, argue that domestic violence and female suicide declines in states that legalize no-fault divorce.
 Specifically, they report that "states that adopted no-fault divorce experienced a decrease of 8 to 16 percent in wives' suicide rates and a 30 percent decline in domestic violence."
 They also argue that their research proves that there is no permanent effect of no-fault divorce laws on divorce rates.

-Stephanie Coontz, a professor of history at Evergreen State College, states that "in the years since no-fault divorce became well-nigh universal, the national divorce rate has fallen, from about 23 divorces per 1,000 married couples in 1979 to under 17 per 1,000 in 2005."
+Stephanie Coontz, a professor of history at Evergreen State College, stated in 2010 that "in the years since no-fault divorce became well-nigh universal, the national divorce rate has fallen, from about 23 divorces per 1,000 married couples in 1979 to under 17 per 1,000 in 2005."
 She adds that "once you permit the courts to determine when a person's desire to leave is legitimate, you open the way to arbitrary decisions about what is or should be tolerable in a relationship, made by people who have no stake in the actual lives being lived."